django-commons/controls/README.md

 ### Release a new version

 - [ ] Have the maintainer push a new tag and walk them through the release process
-    - Find the workflow `Publish Python 🐍 distribution 📦 to PyPI` in the Actions tab.
+    - Find the publishing workflow in the Actions tab (Usually  `Publish Python 🐍 distribution 📦 to PyPI`/`release.yml`)
-    - The job `Publish Python 🐍 distribution 📦 to PyPI` should wait for an approval by a repository admin.
+    - The publishing to pypi job should wait for an approval by a repository admin.

 ### Follow up